julienXX/terminal-notifier/README.markdown

 It is currently packaged as an application bundle, because `NSUserNotification` does not work from a ‘Foundation tool’. [radar://11956694](radar://11956694)

+The Notification Center _always_ uses the application’s own icon, there’s currently no way to specify a custom icon for a notification.
+The only way to use this tool with your own icon is to include a build of terminal-notifier with your icon instead.

 This tool will be used by [Kicker](https://github.com/alloy/kicker) to show the status of commands which are executed due to filesystem changes. (v3.0.0)